East Fremantle Football Club Hall of Fame

 The East Fremantle Football Club Hall of Fame was launched on 2 July 2012 when 52 inductees were celebrated during a dinner at the East Fremantle Football Club Social Hall.
 Despite being the most successful team in the West Australian Football League, the East Fremantle Football Club had never had a Hall of Fame, the closest being the 1997 Team of the Century, created to celebrate the club's 100th year.

 Legends

-In the inaugural 2012 Hall of Fame ceremony the following nine players/officials were given 'Legends' status.
+In the inaugural 2012 Hall of Fame ceremony the following nine players and officials were given 'Legends' status.